Which Bible Version Is Best?

 of paraphrased Bible versions which were translated "thought-by-thought"

-instead of word-by-word.
+instead of more literally.
 The translators have written in a style that is thoroughly

 modern and these Bibles are suitable for all ages and very easy to understand.
 By